BBEdit 10

 BOOM Goes the Dynamite

-31 May 2010, mid-morning
+31 May 2010, lunch time

 And so my experiment with Facebook ends.
 I deleted my account today.
 Shima actually deleted her account first.
 Now I apparently have to wait 14 days for Facebook to actually delete things, whatever that means.
 I suspect they keep your information around forever, but who knows.
 I’m not sure what I’ll miss on the site just yet.
 Certainly I have some friends and family who only share stuff via Facebook.
 I’ll just have to go back to shunning those people, like I used to in the good old days.